corda/corda-training-template/training-kotlin/README.md

 ![Corda](https://www.corda.net/wp-content/uploads/2016/11/fg005_corda_b.png)

-# Corda Training Template
+# Corda Training Template - Kotlin
-This repo contains material for the Corda two day training course.
-This course can be optionally prefaced by the content found in the hello-corda directory in the root of this repository.
+You had chosen to continue the training using the kotlin language.

-This repository is divided into two parts: Java templates, and Kotlin templates.
-You may complete the training in whichever language you prefer.
+Please make sure that you had correctly open the `training-kotlin` folder in your IDE.
+The project will not successfully built if you have your project set to the parent folder `corda-training-template`

 # Setup